ehn-dcc-development/hcert-kotlin/README.md

 The resources for interop testing are imported as a git submodule from <https://github.com/eu-digital-green-certificates/dgc-testdata> into `src/commonTest/resources/dgc-testdata`.
 Please clone this repository with `git clone --recursive` or run `git submodule init && git submodule update` afterwards.

 This Kotlin library is a [mulitplatform project](https://kotlinlang.org/docs/multiplatform.html), with targets for JVM and JavaScript.
-See [README-js.md](README-js.md) for details about the JavaScript target.

 ## Usage (JVM)